LoopKit/loopdocs/docs/gh-actions/gh-update.md

 When updating from&nbsp;<span translate="no">Loop</span>&nbsp;3.2.x to 3.4, you will need to take some extra steps.
 Once those steps are completed, your &nbsp;<span translate="no">Loop</span>&nbsp;app will be automatically updated and automatically built at least once a month.

+!!! question "Can I Opt Out?"
+    Yes - you can opt out of the automatic build.

+    * The default instructions configure automatic update and automatic build
+    * The instructions to opt-out of some or all of these automations start at [Modify Automatic Building](#modify-automatic-building)

 Here is a summary of the extra steps; each step has an associated link.
 You need to do all of them.

 1. Confirm the status of your &nbsp;<span translate="no">GitHub Personal Access Token</span>
-    * It should be configured with permission scope of `repo, workflow` and to never expire
+    * Recommended permission scope is `repo, workflow` and set to never expire
-    * You can check this using directions at [GitHub Token](#github-token)
+    * You can check this using directions at [<span translate="no">GitHub Personal Access Token</span>](#github-personal-access-token)
 1. Follow the directions for [Manual Update](#manual-update) for your fork
 1. This list is repeated in the [Build Loop](#build-loop) section along with detailed instructions
     * Add and Update New Indentifier